 The importance of meaningful conversations

-Meaningful conversations are the key to bonding with your kids.
+Holidays give you the opportunity to truly focus on your children without distractions.
+A quarter of children say that they only have meaningful conversations with their parents once a week, yet communication is key to bonding with your kids.
 To have meaningful conversations you must be able to listen as well as talk.
 Try to always appear available and willing to lend an ear, and your children will start talking to you about everyday problems and eventually more serious issues.

 Just beware that when you are raising your kids single-handedly, you might feel tempted to treat them like adults telling them anything and everything starting from a bad day at work to relationship problems.
 Or you might go the other way and avoid telling them things in an effort to protect them, be it about an absent parent or the fact that money is tight.
 It is natural to want to avoid confrontation but be careful not to make your kids feel as if you are hiding something.
 At the same time, don’t treat them like another adult – let them enjoy a carefree childhood.